JoshkVFX/hqueue-renderScript/README.md

 # Where is it?
 Long story short the "fully fleshed out script" I wrote worked, but was terribly written.
 I've chosen to rewrite it from scratch instead of fixing the previous version.
 I'm also improving it as I rewrite it, adding a GUI starting with Nuke then moving onto Maya then Pyqt for a standalone GUI.
+As I get more and more features rewritten I'll start writing how-to instructions but usage should be fairly straightforward.

 # Links
 http://SideFX.com - This is SideFX's website, creators of Houdini, Houdini FX and the Hqueue render server program.